JeelDobariya38/Wars-Of-Shapes/README.md

 > [!IMPORTANT]
 > We have decided to migrate the game develeopment from `unity` to `godot`, From Sept 23, 2025..
 >
-> So, All docs below and in repository is kind of deperecated.. we soon provide the new infomation.. but you also have look at development branch in `jeel-dev`...
+> So, All docs below and in repository is kind of deperecated.. we soon provide the new infomation.. but you always take a look at development branch in `jeel-dev` for latest info...
 >
-> All unity code write utill, now will be avaliable on branch [last-unity-code-before-migrate](https://github.com/JeelDobariya38/War-Of-Shapes/tree/last-unity-code-before-migrate) forever...
+> All unity code write utill, will be from now avaliable, on branch [last-unity-code-before-migrate](https://github.com/JeelDobariya38/War-Of-Shapes/tree/last-unity-code-before-migrate) forever...
->
-> It will not update from now. but still as documentaion it avaliable you can always take look if you courious...
+> It will not update from now. but still as documentaion it avaliable, you can always take look if you are courious...

 - Play Now: [itch.io](https://jeeldobariya38.itch.io/wars-of-shapes).
 - Download: [github](https://github.com/JeelDobariya38/War-Of-Shapes/releases)